CCBDA-UPC/Assignments-2025/Lab05.md

 **Q551: Explain what you understand of the actions detailed in the `Dockerfile` and compare them with what you manually did in Tasks 5.2 and 5.3.**

+**Q552: What are the differences between the Python environment and the Unix environment?**

 **Q552: Has everything gone alright?
-Share your thoughts on the task developed above.**
+Share your thoughts on the tasks developed above.**

 <a name="Tasks56" />